bombarie/byoga/README.md

-hni-decorlab
+byoga
 ============

-git repo for decorLAB application which was developed for The New Institute in Rotterdam, The Netherlands.
+git repo for byoga project containing dominantly - if not only - issues